apigee-labs/rapier/README.md

 The format of the resource for multi-valued relationships is under the control of the Rapier author - this Collection format is used here as an example.

-If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-basic.yaml)
+If you want to see the generated OpenAPI Specification document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-basic.yaml)

 ### Query Paths